godwinBime/MSCapStone/LoginPage/app/README.md

 - OTP Code Expiry
-Whenever a OTP is sent to the user's email, the users has 60 seconds to input it before ir expires.
+Whenever a OTP is sent to the user's email, the users has 30 seconds to input it before ir expires.
 The user is provided with a OTP resend code button each time the code expires.

+- OTP Code Resend
+The current OTP code has to expire before a new one is sent.
+The user gets a counter on the screen telling them how much time is left before a new OTP is resent if they click the resend button.